brian6932/GithubDarkStyle/README.md

 ## GithubDarkStyle

-_A minmal and clean dark theme for github_
+_A minmal and clean dark theme for GitHub_

 ![](assets/profile-screenshot.png)
 ![](assets/org-screenshot.png)